sftcd/openssl/esnistuff/code-review.md

 more on multi-valued ECHConfigs.)

 ### ``./include/openssl/tls1.h``

+Good.
+No real change in pass#2.

 ### ``./include/openssl/ssl.h``

+Good.
+No change in pass#2.

 ### ``./ssl/ssl_sess.c``

+Had a placeholder comment there but seems like we don't really need ECH specific changes there (for now at least).

 ### ``./ssl/tls13_enc.c``

+No change since pass#1 the only ECH code here is added tracing.

 ### ``./ssl/t1_trce.c``

+No change since pass#1.

 ### ``./ssl/record/ssl3_record_tls13.c``

+No change since pass#1.
+Only ECH code here sets the ``s->ext.ech_success`` for the client once some decryption has happened well.

 ### ``./ssl/ech_local.h``
 ### ``./ssl/s3_enc.c``
 ### ``./ssl/ech.c``